Buddy Carter

 Earl LeRoy "Buddy" Carter (born September 6, 1957) is an American politician serving as the U.S. representative for Georgia's 1st congressional district since 2015.
-The district is based in Savannah and includes most of the state's coastal southern portion.
-A member of the Republican Party, Carter was elected to Congress after Jack Kingston decided to run for Senate.
+A member of the Republican Party, Carter was a member of the Georgia State Senate from 2009 to 2014.

-Carter announced in May 2025 that he would not seek re-election to the House in 2026, instead seeking the Republican nomination for Senate, to challenge Democratic incumbent Jon Ossoff.
+In 2026, Carter was a candidate in the U.S. Senate election in Georgia, losing the Republican primary to Mike Collins and Derek Dooley after getting a little over 25% of the vote.

 Early life and education

 Carter graduated in 1975 from Robert W. Groves High School in Garden City, Georgia.
 He earned an associate degree from Young Harris College in 1977 and a Bachelor of Science in pharmacy from the University of Georgia in 1980.

 Local politics and state legislature

 Carter served on the planning and zoning commission for the city of Pooler from 1989 to 1993 and on Pooler's city council from 1994 to 1995.
 He served as Pooler's mayor from 1996 to 2004.

 Carter served as a Georgia state representative (2005–2009) and Georgia state senator (2009–2014).
 He sat on the Senate Appropriations, Health and Human Services, Higher Education, and Public Safety committees.